 So don’t get demotivated if PLAN A doesn’t work out for you as you can make a tweak and it becomes the PLAN B.

 And guess what, the list goes on until you hit the sweet spot.

-Building a successful YOUTUBE STRATEGY can’t be built on a whim, but instead, it takes some time.
+A successful YouTube strategy can’t be built on a whim, instead, it takes some time.
 When you keep the experimentation mindset, you’ll be open to new experiences, which could turn things around for you.
-Think out-of-the-box and don’t afraid of failures.
+Think out of the box and don’t be afraid of failures.